Messane Bräutigam: Career

 In October 2025, she won a silver medal at the 2025 UCI Track Cycling World Championships in the women's team pursuit in Santiago, Chile.
 Riding alongside Lisa Klein, Franziska Brausse, and Laura Sussemilch they qualified for the final and finished as runner-up to the Italy team.

 Personal life

-She is from Bad Bergzabern in the Südliche Weinstraße region of Rhineland-Palatinate.
+She is born in Jena and grew up in Berg (Pfalz).
+Now, she lives in Bad Bergzabern in the Südliche Weinstraße region of Rhineland-Palatinate.